OpenMined/SwiftSyft/README.md

 ## Set-up

-You can work on the project by running `pod install` in the `Example` folder.
-Then open the file `Example/SwiftSyft.xcworkspace`.
+You can work on the project by running `pod install` in the root directory.
+Then open the file `SwiftSyft.xcworkspace` in Xcode.
 When the project is open on Xcode, you can work on the `SwiftSyft` pod itself in `Pods/Development Pods/SwiftSyft/Classes/*`

 The example works by first downloading a training plan from a PyGrid server, running that plan on MNIST data then uploading the model parameter diffs back up to PyGrid.